 - Taco Pasta: No meat left?
 Add in beans instead.
 Everything else is a pantry staple.

 - Hamburger Helper: This is a meal I make on vacation because I only need pantry staples and one pound of ground meat.
 Super easy to make in the Instant Pot version or on the Stove.

 - Tuscan Pasta: Use defrosted frozen spinach or kale in place of fresh spinach and drained diced tomatoes in place of grape tomatoes (still roast them!)

 Staples: These are recipes that I make with pantry staples that I use on a regular basis.

-- Bread: Nothing beats homemade bread–and it is essential to know how to make if you are unable to get to the store for long periods of time.
-Make whole wheat bread for sandwiches or Italian bread to serve with soups and stews.
-Dutch Oven Bread is a great recipe for those just starting out making homemade bread–one bowl and NO KNEADING.
+- Bread: Nothing beats homemade bread--and it is essential to know how to make it if you are unable to get to the store for long periods of time.
+Make whole-wheat bread for sandwiches or Italian bread to serve with soups and stews.
+Dutch Oven Bread is a great recipe for those just starting out making homemade bread--one bowl and NO KNEADING.

 - Pizza Dough: If you have stocked up on shredded cheese (it freezes well) you can easily make homemade pizza with this pizza dough recipe.

 - Pancakes: This basic recipe for pancakes is a great recipe to have on hand and make a delicious breakfast or brinner.